Etron-RA/RetroAchievements/Tutorials/05_Pointers/readme.md

 MemDiff1_2 = Mem_2 – Mem_1
 MemDiff2_3 = Mem_3 – Mem_2
 ```
-3)	Start in state 1 and filter the memory for a 32-bit address (may be 16-bit for Mega Drive or SNES).
+3)	Start in state 1 and filter the memory for a 32-bit address (may be 16-bit for Mega Drive or SNES).  *Pointers* are often aligned in memory so try using an aligned 32-bit filter if you have too many candidates.
 4)	Continuously filter by "= Last Value" and play the game for a little bit to reduce the possible candidates
 5)	Turn off the continuous filter and switch to state 2
 ```